 As technology improves, more people seek career opportunities in new cities, and as more teams go remote, video interviews become an increasingly important part of the hiring process.
 In fact, nearly 75% of companies currently use video to interview candidates in some part of their hiring process.

 Video interviews tend to be more convenient and much easier to schedule, which is a boon to both employers and candidates.
-They can also provide a measure of consistency, and some argue (especially if they are purveyors of video interviewing technology) that they help with lessening bias in the hiring process.
+They can also provide a measure of consistency, and some argue (especially purveyors of video interviewing technology) that they help with lessening bias in hiring.

 However, they’re also stressful in a different way than in-person interviews, and require different types of preparation.
 Instead of working on winning over interviewers with your timely arrival and strong handshake, you’re essentially preparing to star in your own mini-video.
 The common interview advice just doesn’t cover essential tips for nailing your video interview.